Fairey Swordfish: Mediterranean operations

-Originally scheduled for 21 October 1940, the Taranto raid was delayed until 11 November to allow for key reinforcements to arrive and other commitments to be met.
-The aerial attack started with a volley of flares being dropped by Swordfish aircraft to illuminate the harbour, after which, the Swordfish formation commenced bombing and torpedo runs.
+Originally scheduled for 21 October 1940, the Taranto raid was delayed until 11 November to allow for reinforcements to arrive and other commitments to be met.
+The aerial attack started with flares being dropped to illuminate the harbour, after which the Swordfish began bomb and torpedo runs.
 Due to the presence of barrage balloons and torpedo nets restricting the number of suitable torpedo-dropping positions, many of the Swordfish had been armed with bombs and made a synchronised attack upon the cruisers and destroyers instead.
 The six torpedo-armed Swordfish inflicted serious damage on three of the battleships.
 Two cruisers, two destroyers and other vessels were damaged or sunk.
-The high manoeuvrability of the Swordfish was attributed with enabling the aircraft to evade intense anti-aircraft fire and hit the Italian ships.
-The Battle of Taranto firmly established that naval aircraft were independently capable of immobilising an entire fleet and were an effective means of altering the balance of power.
+The high manoeuvrability of the Swordfish enabled the aircraft to evade intense anti-aircraft fire and hit the Italian ships.
+The Battle of Taranto firmly established that naval aircraft were independently capable of immobilising an entire fleet and were therefore an effective means of altering the balance of power.
 The Japanese assistant naval attaché to Berlin, Takeshi Naito, visited Taranto to view the consequences of the attack; he later briefed the staff who planned the attack on Pearl Harbor.

 On 28 March 1941, a pair of Swordfish based at Crete contributed to the disabling of the Italian cruiser Pola during the Battle of Cape Matapan.

-In May 1941, six Swordfish based at Shaibah, near Basra, Iraq, participated in the suppression of a revolt in the region, widely known now as the Anglo-Iraqi War.
-The aircraft conducted dive bombing attacks upon Iraqi barracks, fuel storage tanks and bridges.
+In May 1941 six Swordfish based at Shaibah, near Basra, Iraq, participated in the suppression of a revolt in the region, widely known now as the Anglo-Iraqi War.
+The aircraft made dive bombing attacks on Iraqi barracks, fuel storage tanks and bridges.

-The Swordfish also flew a high level of anti-shipping sorties in the Mediterranean, many aircraft being based at Malta.
-Guided by aerial reconnaissance from other RAF units, Swordfish would time their attacks to arrive at enemy convoys in the dark to elude German fighters, which were restricted to daytime operations.
-While there were never more than a total of 27 Swordfish aircraft stationed on the island at a time, the type succeeded in sinking an average of 50,000 tons of enemy shipping per month across a nine-month period.
-During one record month, 98,000 tons of shipping were reportedly lost to the island's Swordfish-equipped strike force.
-The recorded Swordfish losses were low, especially in relation to the high sortie rate of the aircraft and in light of the fact that many aircraft lacked any blind-flying equipment, making night flying even more hazardous.
+The Swordfish also made many anti-shipping sorties in the Mediterranean, many being based at Malta.
+Guided by aerial reconnaissance, the attacks were timed to arrive at enemy convoys in the dark to elude German fighters, which were restricted to daytime operations.
+While there were never more than a total of 27 Swordfish aircraft stationed on the island at any one time, the type succeeded in sinking an average of 50,000 tons of enemy shipping per month over a nine-month period.
+During one record month, 98,000 tons of shipping were reportedly lost to the island's Swordfish.
+The recorded Swordfish losses were low, especially considering the high sortie rate of the aircraft and the lack of any blind-flying equipment, making night flying even more hazardous.

 Atlantic operations

 In May 1941, Swordfish helped pursue and sink the German battleship Bismarck.
 On 24 May, nine Swordfish from HMS Victorious flew a late night sortie against the Bismarck under deteriorating weather conditions.
 Using ASV radar, the flight were able to spot and attack the ship, resulting in a single torpedo hit that only caused minor damage.
-Bismarck evasive manoeuvres, however, made it easier for her enemies to catch up.